-A few years ago we started giving our children just 4 Christmas Gifts.
+A few years ago we started the 4 gift rule for Christmas, giving our children just 4 Christmas Gifts.
 Each gift fell into one of these 4 categories: Want, Need, Wear, Read.
-This gift-giving tradition has become something our children look forward to and really helps us to simplify and enjoy the holidays so much more.
+This 4 gift Christmas tradition has become something our children look forward to and really helps us to simplify and enjoy the holidays so much more.

 Gift-giving at Christmas time is one of the joys I look forward to all year.
 I used to struggle to keep it simple when I went Christmas shopping, I would get way too excited and buy more than we needed.
 Not good for the budget and also not a great example to set for my kiddos.
-I must have stumbled upon the want need wear read tradition online somewhere and knew that it would work for our family.
+I must have stumbled upon this 4 gift Christmas rule online somewhere and knew that it would work for our family.
 I need structure to keep everything afloat in our busy life so having a simple gift-giving system for Christmas so I knew that this would be a great tradition for us to try.

 Just 4 gifts for Christmas?
 What kind of Scrooge are you?
 Why are you so cheap?
 Won’t my kids miss all the toys?
 What’s the point?
 Isn’t this boring for your kids?

 I get it, I do.
 I’m a natural gift-giver by nature and I love spoiling my family and friends when I can.
 “Gifts” is also one of my top love languages (to read more about Love Languages you should check out the Book, The 5 Love Languages, it’s life-changing for us to understand!).
 So, when Christmas comes I’m more than happy to run out and buy my favorite people everything they want.
 While it may seem like a fun idea to just go crazy and get all.the.things your kids want, I want to give you 3 reasons why I think it’s a great idea to cut back and try the Want – Need – Wear – Read Christmas gift tradition.